Skip to content

 Seattle’s drizzle doesn’t have to ruin your plans!
 These indoor kid-friendly spots save the day.
 Blend in with the locals and opt for raincoats instead of umbrellas!
 I love this raincoat for women from Columbia, and I bought this one for my daughters.

-New & Unique Things to Do in Seattle with Kids (2025 Update)
+New Things to Do in Seattle with Kids in 2025

 Seattle is always evolving, and there are new family-friendly attractions to check out!